wso2-extensions/identity-outbound-auth-email-otp/README.md

 5.Restart the server.

 ## REST API support
-REst API support for this OSGI service can be found in the below git repository.
+REST API support for this OSGI service can be found in the below git repository.

 [identity-otp-integration-endpoints](https://github.com/wso2-extensions/identity-otp-integration-endpoints)